Nowaaru/suwariyomi.rs/CONTRIBUTING.md

     field. there is only one exception: **if you are reflecting an interface change** e.g. updating the IPC to support a new command.

-    It is optional to use square brackets, parenthesis, or curly brackets for the field.

     If you are using the `meta` field, then please use `skip ci` unless necessary.
     When changing code, you should almost never use [skip ci].